IrishDec/driver-validation/README.md

   "status": "REJECTED",
   "rejectionReason": "Document is expired"
 }
-...
+Business rule

-Current business rule
+If the file name contains expired, the document is marked as REJECTED.

-if the file name contains expired, the document is marked as REJECTED otherwise, the document is marked as PENDING
+Otherwise, the document is marked as PENDING.

 Database

 This project uses an H2 in-memory database so it can be reviewed and run locally without external database setup.